We assess our staffing levels on every ward at every shift to make sure we deliver high-quality care based on responding to the patients’ needs.

 - Copies of information we submit to NHS England, and which gets published on NHS Choices.

-In addition to this information you will find detail of staffing levels for every ward.
-On every ward we also display the planned number of nursing, midwifery, and care staff alongside the actual number of staff present on the ward that day.
+On every ward we display the planned number of nursing, midwifery, and care staff alongside the actual number of staff present on the ward that day.
 If you have any concerns about the staffing levels on a ward, please talk to the staff member in charge.

 You can also view information on our staffing levels on NHS Choices website.